 If you have a rental property, you may be eligible to claim everything from council rates to body corporate fees on your tax return.
 If your home has been damaged, you’re also eligible to claim the costs of repairs in your next return.
 Some maintenance costs can also be deducted from your tax bill if they’re important to prevent deterioration or fix existing deterioration.
 This includes things like oiling a wooden deck or painting your property.

 Investment seminars of existing holdings

 Learning more about your investments is always a good idea, and now you can claim the cost of seminars about your existing investments.
 Sadly though, you’ll need to already hold the investments mentioned in the seminar, not be considering them to qualify.

 If you have a work uniform, you can claim $1 per load of washing, drying and ironing, as long as you have receipts.
 If you apply to claim more than $300, you will need written evidence though, and it must be a uniform, not just clothes you use for work.

 Paintings and recreational items for your small business

-Small businesses with a turnover of less than $10 million can write off assets costing less than $20,000 as long as they were purchased between 7:30PM on 12 May 2015 and 30 June 2018.
+Small businesses with a turnover of less than $10 million can write off assets costing less than $20,000 as long as they were purchased within a certain time frame.
 If you’ve been eyeing off a stunning painting for the waiting room of your clinic, now’s the time to buy.

 If you qualify for any of the above deductibles, your next tax bill could look quite different.
 Always confirm which items you can deduct on the ATO website though, as rules can change.